Terms

 admit

-Evaluating admit will exit the program, displaying a message like the following:
+Evaluating admit exits the program and displays a message like the following:

 admit: /path/to/file.nt:1:2